PIGSY (Ciaran McCoy)

 Born on the North Side of Dublin, Ciarán McCoy is an Irish Artist and award winning architect.
 He borrows from his architectural knowledge to create his diverse expressionist art work as his alter ego “PIGSY”.

 The mediums that Pigsy uses range vastly from everyday household acrylic paint, chalk, oil sticks, acrylic sticks, oil paint, spray paint, charcoal and any other medium that feels right at the time of painting.
 McCoy explains “I like the looseness of my paintings I don't really want to put boundaries on myself or to be neat and proper.
 That's my architectural life.
-I like to be able to express myself freely in a fast free-flowing loose way - I really like the imperfection of the process”.
+I like to be able to express myself freely in a fast free-flowing loose way - as an artist with Dyslexia, I really like the imperfection of the process”.